thindil/steamsky/bin/doc/CONTRIBUTING.md

 11 - Documentation footer.
 Steam Sky uses `-- ****` for closing documentation.

 How to generate the code documentation is described in main *README.md* file.

-### Code submission

-The Preferred way to submit your code is to clone repository and then open new pull proposal at <https://github.com/thindil/steamsky/compare>.
-But if you prefer, you can send your code by mail too (email address is at top of this file).
-In that situation, please append to your mail the patch file with changes.

 ## Additional debugging options